Get us in your inbox

 • Sentosa

-Set against a lush rainforest, old meets new seamlessly at Sentosa’s six-star luxury hotel, where modern fixtures hug restored colonial buildings.
-The stunning resort is spread across 30 acres of verdant greenery on Sentosa overlooking the South China Sea, transporting you to the lush jungles of Ubud or unspoilt beaches of Koh Samui.
-Spend a leisurely afternoon taking a refreshing dip in the resort's cascading pools, admire the intriguing colonial architecture, having a Mediterranean breakfast at The Knolls, or simply luxuriating in spacious rooms and villas – some of which come with private terraces and plunge pools.
+Old meets new at Sentosa’s six-star luxury hotel, where modern fixtures hug restored colonial buildings.
+The stunning resort is spread across 30 acres of verdant greenery overlooking the sparkling sea.
+We won’t be surprised if you feel like you’re in the lush jungles of Ubud or on the unspoilt beaches of Koh Samiu.
+Spend a leisurely afternoon in the resort’s cascading pools, have a Mediterranean breakfast at The Knolls, or simply luxuriate in spacious rooms and villas – some even come with private terraces and plunge pools.

 • Hotels